10 steps to determine your company’s CSRD readiness

 July 29, 2025

-The Corporate Sustainability Reporting Directive (CSRD) has undergone major changes in recent months, most notably through the European Commission’s Omnibus “quick fix” amendments and ongoing simplification efforts.
+The Corporate Sustainability Reporting Directive (CSRD) has undergone major changes in recent months, most notably through the European Commission’s Omnibus “quick fix” amendments and, more recently, the EU Omnibus Trilogue update.

 Checklist to determine CSRD readiness and reporting scope